 A naturalistic study of over 500 therapists and 6000 clients showed a consistent difference between the most effective and the least effective practitioners.
 A logistic regression was undertaken to look at predictors of outcomes and was unable to identify specific characteristics of therapists who were more effective, of particular note, neither “training” or “profession” were significant predictors of outcome.

 This seems to support the idea that psychotherapy can be done equivalently by anyone, until you look in more detail at the methodology.
 There was very little variability in the level of training of the therapists in the study.
 63% had masters degrees in social work, psychology or a related field, 30% had doctoral or PhDs, and the rest were medicos.
+The group that we would describe as “generalists” in Australia is not represented in this sample.
+Theirs is a unique training pathway, but not one that is represented in the above literature relating to outcomes.

 This paper is often over-applied to suggest that everyone doing therapy gets the same outcomes.
 A more accurate description would be that the differences in training in this sample of therapists did not add to predicting outcome.